Karamysheva-Lab/Polysome-profiling-Leishmania/README.md

 # Polysome-profiling-Leishmania
-Bioinformatic pipeline for data analysis of translatomes
+Bioinformatic pipeline for data analysis of translatomes.